RobertNardello/Machine-Learning-Bankruptcy-Prediction/README.md

-# Bankruptcy Prediction Using XGBoost in R
+# Bankruptcy Prediction Using XGBoost and Random Forest in R

 ## Overview

 This project applies data mining and machine learning techniques in **R** to predict corporate bankruptcy using the **Polish Companies Bankruptcy** dataset from the **UCI Machine Learning Repository**.
-The model used in this analysis is **Extreme Gradient Boosting (XGBoost)**, an ensemble learning method known for strong performance on structured classification problems.
+The analysis includes two tree-based ensemble modeling approaches:

+- **Extreme Gradient Boosting (XGBoost)**
+- **Random Forest**, including a **bagging-style model**

-The goal of the project is to train a predictive model that classifies whether a company is likely to go bankrupt based on financial indicators and to evaluate model performance on a held-out test set.
+The goal of the project is to classify whether a company is likely to go bankrupt based on financial indicators and to compare the predictive performance of ensemble-based machine learning methods.

 ## Objective

 The purpose of this project is to:

-- build a bankruptcy prediction model in R
+- build bankruptcy prediction models in R
-- apply XGBoost for classification
+- apply XGBoost and Random Forest for classification
-- evaluate predictive performance on test data
+- evaluate model performance on test data
+- compare ensemble learning approaches
-- identify which variables contribute most to model predictions
+- identify which financial variables contribute most to predictions

 ## Dataset

 The dataset used in this project was obtained from the **UCI Machine Learning Repository** and is titled **Polish Companies Bankruptcy**.
+It is a classification dataset in the business domain and contains financial ratios designed to support bankruptcy prediction. :contentReference[oaicite:1]{index=1}

-This dataset contains financial ratios and related variables used to predict whether a company will go bankrupt.
-The data includes multiple forecasting-period files.
-Based on the code used in this project, the analysis was performed on the **5thYear** dataset (`year5.csv`), which corresponds to predicting bankruptcy **1 year ahead**.
+The full dataset collection contains **10,503 instances** and **65 features**, with **missing values present**.
+The repository separates the data into five forecasting-period files.
+This project uses the **5thYear** data file (`year5.csv`), which corresponds to predicting bankruptcy **1 year ahead** and contains **5,910 instances**, including bankrupt and non-bankrupt firms. :contentReference[oaicite:2]{index=2}

 - **Dataset name:** Polish Companies Bankruptcy
 - **Source:** UCI Machine Learning Repository
-- **Instances:** 10,503 in the full dataset collection
-- **Features:** 65
-- **Missing values:** Yes
 - **Target variable:** `class`
+- **Features:** financial ratios and related accounting indicators
+- **Selected file for this project:** `year5.csv`

-The predictor variables are financial indicators derived from company financial statements, while the response variable `class` indicates bankruptcy status.
+The response variable `class` indicates bankruptcy status, while the predictor variables are financial measures derived from company financial statements.

 ## Tools and Libraries

-This project was developed in R using the following packages:
+This project was developed in **R** using the following packages:

 - `xgboost`
+- `randomForest`
 - `magrittr`
 - `dplyr`
 - `Matrix`